RogerGee/webdeploy/doc/config.md

 ## Target Tree Configuration

 This section describes the overall structure of the target tree configuration.
 This configuration is at the core of any project that uses `webdeploy` as its build system.
+The target tree configuration (sometimes called the _target configuration_ in the codebase) describes how a project is built and is a static configuration.
+This means that the target tree configuration remains the same regardless of the environment.

 ### Configuration Format and Storage
 The configuration is encoded either as JavaScript code or JSON stored in a file blob.
 You should choose the format that best supports your project.
 JavaScript code is more flexible and allows you to build your own functionality into the build system whereas JSON is pretty easy to use.